 and to walk humbly with your God? — Micah 6:8

-We welcome baptism enquiries from families resident within our parish, or from those who live beyond our parish boundary but who are regular worshippers at St. Peter’s.
-If you would like to discuss the arrangement of a baptism at St. Peter’s, please contact Fr.
-Keith or Fr.
-Martin.
+We welcome Baptism enquiries from families resident within our parish, or from those who live beyond our parish boundary but who are regular worshippers at St. Peter’s.
+If you would like to discuss the arrangement of a Baptism at St. Peter’s, please contact Rev'd Sue.

-During the course of the conversation about Baptism, we shall require some details from you to enter into the church's formal Register of Baptisms within the parish, and onto a Baptismal Certificate.
-These details can be entered onto a short Application for Baptism, but please do make contact first with one of our priests, who will talk to you about the service and the new Way of life that Christian Baptism entails.
+During the course of the conversation about Baptism, we shall require some details from you to enter into the church's formal Register of Baptisms within the parish, and onto a Baptismal Certificate (for which there is set a modest Statutory Fee).
+These details can be entered onto a short Application for Baptism, but please do make contact first with our priest, who will talk to you about the service and the new Way of life that Christian Baptism entails.